If you haven’t been to New England in the Fall, you haven’t truly experienced this amazing season!

 The Salem Witch Museum is the prime Halloween destination and it’s a must-see attraction for families.
 Expect gently spooky fun, informative historical context, and an all-around good time.

 The town comes to life in Fall with dozens of haunted amusements that range from entertaining to historical.
-For a bit of both, try the Salem Witch Museum, the town’s most visited attraction.
+For a bit of both, try the Salem Witch Museum, one of the town’s most popular attractions.

 Another great Salem attraction to check out in the Fall is the House of Seven Gables.